What to Bring

 This former academy was turned into a museum by Napoléon himself.
 Its art collection includes work from the 14th-18th centuries by artists like Bellini and Veronese.
 With a strong emphasis on Renaissance art, art history enthusiasts will enjoy walking through its halls.

 Are you ready to join us in Italy, our 2023 Campus of the Year?
-Find your next great adventure here!
+Find your next great adventure on our website!